immutag/immutag/README.md

 docker exec -it immutag_environment_1 bash
 ```

-Once the container is running, you can edit the code base without rebuilding the image.
+Once the container is running, you can edit the code base from the host without rebuilding the image.
 However, if you update the install script, while inside the container in the host mounted directory, you must run:

 `./install`